vvhawk/photo-library-app/app(desktop)/README.md

 <img src="./guides/logout.gif" width="800" height="500"/>

 ## Quit
-You can safely quit the app anytime and ensure that all data is saved.
+You can safely quit the app anytime and ensure all data is saved.

 <!---
 ![Alt text](./guides/quit.gif?raw=true "Quit")